gigalgi/open-microfactory/README.md

 ## Overview

 **open-microfactory** is an open-source robotic assembly cell designed to perform dexterous manipulation tasks — PCB population, connector insertion, small-part assembly, packaging, food preparation— at a cost and footprint accessible to independent developers, small businesses, and research labs, while remaining scalable to industrial deployment in larger facilities.
+Software automation scales for free.
+Physical automation is gated by hardware.
+We make the full stack accessible — Physical AI for micro-startups, not the factory.

 <div align="center">
   <img src="docs/images/in-factory.png" width="760" alt="Microfactory cell in factory setting"/>